 Terminal specific applications like navigators, channel list management, terminal specific EPGs or PVR control applications are out of scope of the present document.

-It is optional for a terminal to support background preloading and rendering of applications other than the visible one.

 No mechanism is defined to allow the visible application to interact with other running applications.

 Terminal specific applications may be temporarily displayed on top of Hybrid Broadcast Broadband TV applications.
 This shall not affect the state of the Hybrid Broadcast Broadband TV application but during this time, if the terminal specific application takes focus, the Hybrid Broadcast Broadband TV application shall not receive any key event.
 Calls to application.show() while a terminal specific application is visible shall either: